It’s the middle of the night.

 I know what you’re thinking.

 “I shoulda bought a rooftop tent!!!”
-Because somewhere out there is a fellow overlander sleeping like a baby on top of their Jeep in an overland roof top tent (while you’re planning how to defend yourself if the coyote happens to figure out how to work the zipper).
+Because somewhere out there is a fellow overlander sleeping like a baby on top of their Jeep in an overland roof top tent (while you’re planning how to defend yourself if the coyote figures out how to work the zipper).

-For those of us who want to avoid that uncomfortable situation and actually get a good night’s sleep while overlanding, a rooftop tent is a necessity.
+For those of us who want to avoid that uncomfortable situation and actually get a good night’s sleep while overlanding or off-road camping, a rooftop tent is a necessity.

 - So what should you look for when choosing an overlanding roof top tent?